bryanbandela/ProShop/WORKFLOW.md

 - restart server whenever you add .env file
 - to convert from require to module: In package.json , under "main":
   => "type": "module", & export & import properly (see products file)

+II.1.
+[Getting_started_with_MongoDB]

+[Part_1]: Connecting to MongoDB

+- Log in to Atlas (Cloud version of MongoDB) + Create/Use the available cluster
+- Download MongoDB Compass: Graphical UI for desktop app
+- Under Database Access: create a new DB user
+- Under Network Acess: Add IP Address (current IP Adress if it's a production app that I'm deploying other allow access from anywhere)
+- Create a DB & collections under Clusters
+- Connect DB with compass by copying & pasting the link to Atlas: In the link put the correct name of the DB you wanna work with and the password somewhere in the link.
+- Last thing: Go to connect [again] -> connect your application -> copy that link to the env file and put the correct DB name,etc

+[Part_2]: Installing Mongoose

+- Mongoose: Object Modeling for MongoDB (to create a model & a schema for our DB)
+- root: npm i mongoose
+- backend/config/db.js
+- package: color.js : to add color in the console
+- backend/models : users, products & orders
+- model creation: import mongoose, create a schema, then the model.

+- remove ids from products.js
+- data/users.js : add an array of 3 users including 1 admin (follow schema)
+- root : npm i bcryptjs

+Routes:

+- backend/routes/productRoutes.js : put the relevant routes there
+- npm i express-async-handler : to handle errors for async/await

+Middleware:

+- backend/middleware/errorMiddleware.js